Ideas-on-Stage/ideasonstage.com/content/en/revolution/episode-00009/index.md

-+++
+---
-draft 		= "false"
+draft: "false"
+title: "Once upon a business story"
+date: "2019-10-01"
-title 		= "Once upon a business story" date		= "2019-10-01" cast		= [ "Rose Bloomfield", "Pierre Morsa" ]
+cast: [ "Rose Bloomfield", "Pierre Morsa" ]
-description = "How can you use storytelling in your company?
-Find out in this video." translationKey  = "revolution/episode-00009"
+description: "How can you use storytelling in your company?
+Find out in this video."
+translationKey: "revolution/episode-00009"

-schema			= "VideoObject"
+schema: "VideoObject"
-embedurl			= "RBwa0UOY2vo"
+embedurl: "RBwa0UOY2vo"
-+++
+---

 {{< youtube RBwa0UOY2vo >}}